Western Meadowlark

 Migration & Range Maps

-Migrates relatively late in fall and early in spring.
-Summer range and numbers may vary in drier parts of West, with numbers of breeding birds dependent on amount of spring rainfall.
+The Western Meadowlark migrates relatively late in the fall and early in the spring.
+Summer range and numbers may vary in drier parts of the West, with numbers of breeding birds dependent on the amount of spring rainfall.

 Description

 8 1/2-11" (22-28 cm).
 Black V on yellow breast (partly veiled in fall).
 White outer tail feathers, most obvious on takeoff and landing.
-Told from Eastern Meadowlark by voice, range.
+The Western Meadowlark is told from Eastern Meadowlark by voice and range, and from Chihuahuan Meadowlark by voice and tail pattern (the latter species has more white in the tail).

 Size